Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy-advanced/how-to/_load-balancing.md

 ## Priority

-In priority algorithm, targets that have same `weight` are identified as a group.
+In the priority algorithm, targets that have same `weight` are identified as a group.
 By default, all models have the same priority.
 However, this can be configured with the [`config.targets[].weight`](/hub/kong-inc/ai-proxy-advanced/configuration/#config-targets-weight) parameter.

-The balancer always chooses one of the targets of the group in the highest priority first.
-If all targets in the highest priority are down, the balancer chooses one of the targets in the next highest priority.
+The balancer always chooses one of the targets of the group with the highest priority first.
+If all targets in the highest priority group are down, the balancer chooses one of the targets in the next highest priority.

 For example: